specialprocedures/igdr.ch/content/posts/air-pollution.md

 The plot below examines overall pollution levels in Tbilisi over the last month, overlaid on the same period for the last three years.

-It highlights key dates in the COVID-19 crisis: the [first registered case](https://oc-media.org/first-coronavirus-case-confirmed-in-georgia/), on 26 February, the closure of bars and restaurants and [restrictions](https://oc-media.org/georgia-bans-entry-for-all-foreign-citizens-over-coronavirus-fears/) on entry into the country on 16 March, and the declaration of a [state of emergency](https://oc-media.org/georgia-declares-state-of-emergency/) on 21 March.
+It highlights key dates in the COVID-19 crisis: the [first registered case](https://oc-media.org/first-coronavirus-case-confirmed-in-georgia/), on 26 February, the closure of bars and restaurants and [restrictions](https://oc-media.org/georgia-bans-entry-for-all-foreign-citizens-over-coronavirus-fears/) on entry into the country on 16 March, and the declaration of a [state of emergency](https://oc-media.##org/georgia-declares-state-of-emergency/) on 21 March.

-## Air Pollution in Tbilisi: February to March, 2018–2020
+#### Air Pollution in Tbilisi: February to March, 2018–2020

-<iframe loading="lazy" src="https://crrcgeorgia.github.io/blogcharts/air_quality/en/time_plot.html" width="800" height="450" frameborder="0" scrolling="no"></iframe>
+{{< responsive-iframe src="https://crrcgeorgia.github.io/blogcharts/air_quality/en/time_plot.html" width="636" height="400" >}}

 _Data: air.gov.ge (February–March, 2018–2020) Mean normalised levels, all pollutants | CRRC-Georgia._